Pakistani Home Minister accuses Imran Khan of revealing official secrets for political purposes - ExBulletin

 The contents of the document, dubbed Cipher, have not been made public.
 Azam Khan, in a court statement earlier Wednesday, said the document related to Imran Khan’s visit to Moscow, which coincided with Russia’s invasion of Ukraine in February 2021.

-He also said the former prime minister “handled the official secret document despite being advised not to.
-When Azam Khan later asked for the document, he said he was told it was lost.
+He also said the former prime minister had ‘manipulated the official secret document’ despite being advised not to.
+When Azam Khan later asked for the document, he said he had been told it had been lost.

 Sanaullah said the government should recover the former prime minister’s cipher as he believes Imran Khan still has it.

-Khan dismissed the government’s planned charges as another of his feverish attempts to implicate me in any case just to get me disqualified and imprisoned and said he would expose all of the Cypher drama on Thursday.
+Khan dismissed the government’s planned charges as another of his “feverish attempts to implicate me in any case just to get me disqualified and imprisoned” and said he would expose “the whole drama of Cypher” on Thursday.

 Later Wednesday, the Federal Investigation Agency of Pakistan summoned Khan to appear in person before its investigators on July 25 to explain his allegations that he was fired in connection with a conspiracy.